Your benefits

 Who can open the account?

-Employees who elect the HSA Advantage Medical Plan.
+Benefits-eligible employees who elect the HSA Advantage medical plan.

-Benefit-eligible employees who are not enrolled in the HSA Advantage Medical Plan.
+Benefits-eligible employees who are not enrolled in the HSA Advantage medical plan.

 Why should I open an account?

-To save for future healthcare expenses in 2023 and beyond.
+To save for future healthcare expenses in 2026 and beyond.
 Money goes in tax-free, is invested tax-free and can be used to pay for qualified medical, dental and vision expenses.
-The health system contributes $500 for employee-only coverage; $1,000 for family.
+The health system will deposit $500 for individual-only coverage; $1,000 for family coverage.

-To save for healthcare expenses expected in 2023.
-The money you set aside in the FSA is not subject to payroll taxes, so you take home more of your paycheck.
+To save for qualified healthcare expenses expected in 2026.
+The money you set aside in the FSA is not subject to taxes, so you take home more of your paycheck.

 How can I use the money?